Wisconsin v. Yoder

+The Amish, who prevailed in the case, were represented by William Ball.

 Background of the case

-Three Amish students from three different families stopped attending the New Glarus High School in the New Glarus, Wisconsin, school district at the end of the eighth grade because of their parent's religious beliefs.
+Three Amish students from three different families stopped attending the New Glarus High School in the New Glarus, Wisconsin, school district at the end of the eighth grade because of their parents' religious beliefs.
 The three families were represented by Jonas Yoder (one of the fathers involved in the case) when the case went to trial.
 They were convicted in the Green County Court.
 Each defendant was fined the nominal sum of $5.
 Thereafter the Wisconsin Supreme Court found in Yoder's favor.
 Thereupon, Wisconsin appealed that ruling in the US Supreme Court.

 The Amish did not believe in going to court to settle disputes but instead follow the biblical command to "turn the other cheek."
 Thus, the Amish are at a disadvantage when it comes to defending themselves in courts or before legislative committees.
 However, a Lutheran minister, Reverend William C. Lindholm, took an interest in Amish legal difficulties from a religious freedom perspective and founded The National Committee for Amish Religious Freedom (partly as a result of this case) and then provided them with legal counsel.

-Under Amish church standards, higher education was deemed not only unnecessary for their simple way of life, but also endangering to their salvation.
+Under Amish church standards, "higher" education (beyond the 8th grade) was deemed not only unnecessary for their simple way of life, but also endangering to their salvation.
 These men appealed for exemption from compulsory education on the basis of these religious convictions.
 They sincerely held to the belief that the values their children would learn at home would surpass the worldly knowledge taught in school.

 Court's decision

 The U.S. Supreme Court ruled in favor of Yoder in its decision.
 Justice William O. Douglas filed a partial dissent, but voted with the court regarding Yoder's case.
-Justices Lewis F. Powell, Jr. and William H. Rehnquist took no part in the consideration or decision of the case.
+Justices Lewis F. Powell Jr. and William H. Rehnquist took no part in the consideration or decision of the case.

 The Wisconsin Supreme Court "sustained respondents' claim that application of the compulsory school-attendance law to them violated their rights under the Free Exercise Clause of the First Amendment, made applicable to the States by the Fourteenth Amendment."

 The U.S. Supreme Court held as follows: